• Skip to primary navigation

 These details make them captivating to observe.

-Moreover, both the top shell and abalone have exceptional qualities aiding in their marine life.
+Also, both the top shell and abalone have exceptional qualities aiding in their marine life - see a soft shell crab taste guide for another species' distinctive flavor notes.

 For example, the top shell's cone shape guards against predators and the patterns act as camouflage.